TheJacksonLaboratory/diachromatic/docs/mapping.rst

 Mapping and categorization of Hi-C reads
 ========================================

+The two reads of a valid Hi-C read pair come from two different interacting genomic regions that can be separated by a large number of nucleotides on the same chromosome (cis) or even be located on different chromosomes (trans).
+The truncated forward (R1) and reverse (R2) reads have to be mapped independently.

 Independent mapping of forward and reverse paired-end reads
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Diachromatic separately executes ``bowtie2``  with the ``--very-sensitive`` option for the truncated R1 and R2 reads.
 Read pairs for which at least one read cannot be mapped uniquely are discarded.
 Diachromatic provides two levels of stringency for the definition of multi-mapped reads:

 1. **Very stringent mapping:** There is no second best alignment for the given read.
 In this case the line in the SAM record produced by ``bowtie2`` contains no ``XS`` tag.
 Use Diachromatic's ``--bowtie-stringent-unique`` or ``-bsu`` option in order to use this level of stringency.
 2. **Less stringent mapping:** There can be a second best alignment, but the score of the alignment (MAPQ) must be at least 30 and the difference of the mapping scores between the best and second best alignment must be at least 10 (following the recommendation of `HiCUP <https://www.bioinformatics.babraham.ac.uk/projects/hicup/>`_).
 Diachromatic uses this option by default.